somedatapacket/docs.humio.com/content/configuration/_index.md

 The URL might only be reachable behind a VPN but that is no problem, as the user's browser can access it.

+## Hot/Cold storage (or Secondary storage)

+Secondary storage is intended for usages where the primary is "low-latency and small", such as NVME, and the secondary is "high-latency but very large", such as a SAN spanning many spinning disks.

+When enabled Humio will copy segment files to secondary storage shortly after the segment file is complete, and much earlier than it deletes the file from the primary data dir, thus most segment files on the primary disk will also be present on the secondary.

+The extra storage gained is thus `sizeOf(secondary)-sizeOf(primary)`.
+Thus it only makes sense to enable this feature when the secondary file system is much larger than the primary file system, or the primary file system is being used for many other purposes as well.
+Humio does not remove any files from the primary data dir unless they are present on the secondary at that point in time.

+Humio uses the primary when querying copy if present.
+This is done to get the best possible query performance from the fast drives.

+An example configuration would be a server with 1TB NVME being used for system files, Kafka data and Humio data.
+Adding a 10TB SAN connection (or 4x5TB local spinning disks in raid-10) and then designating those as secondary allows Humio to store up to the 10TB, while still querying the latest ~750GB from the NVME, and also keeping and segment files still being constructed on the NVME.
+When searching beyond what the NVME holds, Humio will read from the slower disks.